 Stocks and shares Isas explained What is a stocks and shares Isa?

-While a cash Isa is simply a tax-free savings account, a stocks and shares Isa is a tax-efficient investment account that lets you put money into different types of investments, such as unit trusts, open-ended investment companies (OEICs - similar to unit trusts) and investment trusts, as well as government bonds and corporate bonds.
-This means your investment can go down as well as up.
+While a cash Isa is simply a tax-free savings account, a stocks and shares Isa is a tax-efficient investment account that lets you put money into different types of investments, including unit trusts, open-ended investment companies (OEICs) and investment trusts, as well as government bonds and corporate bonds.